 Here and there, I collected scattered minutia that, when woven together, tell some fascinating tales topped by surprises that complement or contradict information published by even these revered authorities—and marveled at what they might have done with the power of computers and the Internet at their disposal.

-By now, I have matched some 1,500+ digital revivals with dated specimens published in producer catalogs, international professional journals, ephemera and USPTO applications.
-Along the way, I realized that this information is valuable to future type historians.
+By now, I have matched some 1,500+ digital revivals with dated specimens published in producer catalogs, trade periodicals and USPTO applications.
+Along the way, I realized that this information is important.